dunstanms/global-newsstand/README.md

 ## Description

-News Highlights is a web appliction that displays a list of news sources from around the world.
+Global-newsstand is a web appliction that displays a list of news sources from around the world.
 A user is able to click on a news source and view an abreviated version of the particular news article.
 Clicking on the news article will then redirect you to the news article's web page.

 With the application, a user will be able to: